 INSTALLATION PROCEDURE

-WARNING - All installation, service and troubleshooting of Fireye products must be performed
+WARNING All installation, service and troubleshooting of Fireye products must be performed by a qualified technician!

 WARNING: Protective filtered lenses should be worn when viewing flame; infrared and ultraviolet energy from the flame can be damaging to the eyes.